Home » Hot Topics » Germany per diem rates and how to manage employees travel expenses

 Damages to the employee’s belongings if they are typical for business traveling

-To help employees with their expenses claims, our travel expenses form may be downloaded here and used when submitting reimbursements requests (if the employer is not already providing one).
+To help employees with their expenses claims, they may download our travel expenses form and use it when submitting reimbursements requests (if the employer is not already providing one).

 FAQ on Germany per diem rates and travel expenses reimbursements